romimo-93/project-2/README.md

     * Viewing trends that can minimize crashes in the future.
 5. What actions can be taken?
     * Avoid specific airlines
-    * Training for pilots based on times of the year wrecks occur most.
+    * Training for pilots based on accident reports.
 ---
 ### Requirements:
 1. Database: MongoDB or SQL --> https://cloud.google.com/sql/docs --> Jenny/Andrew